apache/griffin/griffin-doc/docker/griffin-docker-guide.md

 -->

 # Apache Griffin Docker Guide
-Griffin docker images are pre-built on docker hub, users can pull them to try griffin in docker.
+Griffin docker images are pre-built on docker hub, users can pull them to try apache griffin in docker.

 ## Preparation